 Further, the manufacture says, “In testing by the renowned Laboratoire Dubois, Calibre 400 deviated by less than 10 seconds a day after exposure to 2,250 gausses.
 For context, the latest version of the ISO 764 standard for anti-magnetic watches requires that to qualify as anti-magnetic, a watch must be accurate to within 30 seconds a day after exposure to 200 gausses.
 Caliber 400 recorded one-third of the deviation allowed after exposure to more than 11 times the force permitted.”

 The balance wheel uses a more basic index regulator design to adjust the rate, as opposed to a more expensive free-sprung design where poising screws are used, along with manual poising to adjust the rate.

 Functions include hours, minutes, center seconds, date, and stop seconds.
 Each movement is individually tested in five positions and is cased up adjusted to better than COSC specifications of -3/+5 (COSC chronometers are required to be -4/+6).

 A twin-barrel (mainspring) design offers a long five-day (120-hour) power reserve when fully wound.
 The mainsprings are wound by hand or by the rotor.
 As mentioned above, the rotor design is unique to Oris.
 The company removed the ball bearing altogether and replaced it with a low-friction slide bearing system, in which a metal stud runs through a lubricated sleeve.
 Accordingly, the claim is that the rotor attachment design is “This is much less complex, highly efficient, and involves far less wear and tear, making it less prone to breakdowns.”

-The Swiss-made automatic movement measures 30 mm in diameters, beats at 4Hz (28,800 vph), and has 21 jewels.
-The rotor is skeletonized and the movement components are all machine made with no decorations.
+The Swiss-made automatic movement measures 30 mm in diameter, beats at 4Hz (28,800 VPH), and has 21 jewels.
+The rotor is skeletonized and the movement components are all machine-made with no decorations.